openplantpathology/OpenPlantPathology/content/post/2019-08-25-text-analysis-brazil-abstracts.md

 ## Conclusion

-To answer the original question, the analysis showed most of the studies by Brazilian pathologists are focused on control methods by fungicides, host resistance or biological agentes (**Trichoderma** and **Bacillus**) both in the field and under in vitro conditions.
+To answer the original question, my analysis showed that most of the studies by Brazilian pathologists are focused on control methods by fungicides, host resistance or biological agentes (**Trichoderma** and **Bacillus**) both in the field and under in vitro conditions.
 The most studied crops are soybean, maize, common bean, cowpea and tomato and the most common diseases are caused by fungi (**Colletotrichum**, **Fusarium**) followed by nematodes (**Meloidogyne**) and viruses.

-Text analysis is an interesting approach and could be expanded to answer different questions should more information be available.
+Text analysis is an interesting approach and could be expanded further to answer different questions should more information be available.
 For example, if each poster was associated with a specific session, that could be taken into account in the analysis.
-Maybe some kind of network analysis could be used to check which two or more words tend to appear more frequently together (same study).
+Maybe some kind of network analysis could be used to check which words tend to appear more frequently together (same study).
 For example, for which group of pathogen was identification more common.
 What are the most common control methods studied in soybean? are they the same for other crops?
 Trends in research over time could be identified should text data on presentations from previous conference be available.